Citigroup First Quarter Earnings: The Restructuring Is Over

 What an understatement about 2020!

 I still think a lot of Mr. Corbat and Citigroup.
-The near term is clouded by a lot of uncertainty, but for the longer run, I look on this investment very positively.
+The near term is clouded by a lot of uncertainty, but for the longer run, I look at this investment very positively.

 First Quarter Performance

-In the first quarter of 2020, Citigroup produced net income of $2.52 billion; down 46 percent from the $4.71 billion earned in the first quarter of 2019.
+In the first quarter of 2020, Citigroup produced a net income of $2.52 billion; down 46 percent from the $4.71 billion earned in the first quarter of 2019.
 This was achieved on revenues of $20.73 billion, which was above the revenues earned in the first quarter of 2019 of $18.58 billion.

 Commenting on the bank's performance, Mr. Corbat stated, and I agree,